101 Cooking For Two

 soaking wooden skewers in water

-• Preheat grill on high.
-Clean and oil.
+• Preheat the grill to 500°F+.
+Clean and oil the grill grates.

 clean and oil grill crates